DarylMcBride/CloudGatewayDeployment/README.md

                                                          Creating and deploying jenkins instance
 ```

 ##### 5. Add each microservice into Jenkins

+Each of the microservices can then be individually built using the command below on jenkins.

 ```
 kubectl --record deployment.apps/authentication-client set image deployment.v1.apps/